Lobuche Peak Climbing

 How High is Lobuche Base Camp?

-Lobuche Peak is 6119m above sea level, while Lobuche Base Camp is 4,950m.
-In between these two camps, there’s Lobuche High Camp which is 5,400 meters above grade.
+Lobuche Peak is 6119m above sea level, while the Base Camp is 4,950m.
+Between these two camps, there’s Lobuche High Camp, which is 5,400 meters above grade.
 There’s no human settlement beyond Lobuche Village, and you will stay in tents.

 Is travel Insurance Compulsory for Lobuche Peak Climbing?